simplex-chat/simplexmq/protocol/pqdr.md

 - replaces rather than augments DH key agreement with post-quantum KEM mechanism, making it potentially vulnerable to conventional computers.
 - adds signature to the DH ratchet step, to compensate for not keeping DH key agreement, but losing the deniability property for some of the messages.

-### Problems with ML-KEM / Kyber

-ML-KEM / Kyber used in both Signal and Tutanota schemes is the chosen algorithm by NIST, but its standardization process raised some concerns amongst the experts:

-- hashing of random numbers that was present in the original submission was removed from the standardized version of the algorithm.
-See lines 304-314 in the published spec (https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.203.ipd.pdf) and also the linked discussion on the subject: https://groups.google.com/a/list.nist.gov/g/pqc-forum/c/WFRDl8DqYQ4.
-This decision polarized the experts, with some of them saying that it effectively created a backdoor.
-- calculation of security levels of Kyber appears to have been done incorrectly, and overall, the chosen Kyber seems worse than rejected NTRU according to [the analysis by Daniel Bernstein](https://blog.cr.yp.to/20231003-countcorrectly.html).

-## Proposed solution: augmented double ratchet algorithm
+## Augmented double ratchet algorithm

-We will augment the double ratchet algorithm with post-quantum KEM mechanism, preserving all properties of the double ratchet algorithm.
+The double ratchet algorithm is augmented with post-quantum KEM mechanism, preserving all properties of the double ratchet algorithm.

-It is possible, because although double ratchet uses DH (which is a non-interactive key exchange [4]), it uses it "interactively", when the new DH keys are generated by both parties in turns.
-Parties of double-ratchet encrypted communication can run one or two post-quantum key encapsulation mechanisms in parallel with DH key agreement on each DH ratchet step, making break-in recovery of double ratchet algorithm post-quantum resistant (unlike Signal PQXDH scheme), without losing deniability or resistance to conventional computers (unlike Tutanota scheme).
+It is possible, because although double ratchet uses DH (which is a non-interactive key exchanges), it uses it "interactively", when the new DH keys are generated by both parties in turns.
+Parties of double-ratchet encrypted communication can run two post-quantum key encapsulation mechanisms in parallel with both DH and KEM key agreements in each DH ratchet step, making break-in recovery of double ratchet algorithm post-quantum resistant, without losing deniability or resistance to conventional computers.

-Specifically, it is proposed to augment [double ratchet with encrypted headers](https://signal.org/docs/specifications/doubleratchet/#double-ratchet-with-header-encryption) with some post-quantum key encapsulation mechanism (KEM) as described below.
+Specifically, [double ratchet with encrypted headers](https://signal.org/docs/specifications/doubleratchet/#double-ratchet-with-header-encryption) is augmented with some post-quantum key encapsulation mechanism (KEM) as described below.
 A possible algorithm for PQ KEM is [NTRU-prime](https://ntruprime.cr.yp.to), that is currently adopted in SSH and has available implementations.
 It is important though that the proposed scheme can be used with any PQ KEM algorithm.

-The downside of the proposed scheme is its substantial size overhead, as the encapsulation key and/or encapsulated shared secret are added to the header of each message.
-For the scheme described below, when both the encapsulation key and encapsulated secret are added to each message header, NTRU-prime adds ~2-4kb to each message (depending on the key size and the chosen variant).
+The downside of the scheme is its substantial size overhead, as the encapsulation key and encapsulated shared secret are added to the header of each message.
+For the algorithm described below NTRU-prime adds ~2-4kb to each message (depending on the key size and the chosen variant).
 See [this table](https://ntruprime.cr.yp.to/security.html) for key and ciphertext sizes and the assessment of the security level for various key sizes.

+It is possible to reduce size overhead by using only one KEM agreement and making only one of two ratchet steps providing post-quantum resistant break-in recovery.

 ## Double ratchet with encrypted headers augmented with double PQ KEM